-UC Davis/UCDHS has a comprehensive emergency management program under the guidance of a full-time Director of Emergency Management and Mission Continuity/Emergency Preparedness and Security Administrator.
-It includes a formal emergency operations plan for preparing for, responding to and recovering from emergencies.
-Every UC Davis/UCDMC department is required to develop and maintain an emergency action plan which includes response protocols and a department evacuation plan.
-UC Davis/UCDHS uses an emergency operations center/hospital command center to coordinate response to major emergencies, and trains employees to staff the center.
+UC Davis/UC Davis Health has a comprehensive emergency management program under the guidance of a full-time Director of Emergency Management and Mission Continuity/Emergency Preparedness and Security Administrator.
+It includes a formal emergency operations plan for preparing for, responding to, and recovering from emergencies.
+Every UC Davis/UC Davis Health department is required to develop and maintain an emergency action plan that includes response protocols and a department evacuation plan.
+UC Davis/UC Davis Health uses an emergency operations center/hospital command center to coordinate response to major emergencies, and trains employees to staff the center.

 UC Davis main and Sacramento campuses regularly conduct training sessions and emergency exercises, including table top exercises, field exercises and tests of the WarnMe system to assess and evaluate the emergency plans and the capabilities of the campus to respond to an emergency.
 Strategic Communications for the Davis campus publicizes information about testing of the WarnMe and Aggie Alert system a few days prior to the test, including information about how to register for the alerts.
 Generally at the Sacramento campus, Public Affairs and Marketing will publish information on The Insider prior to conducting the test.

 Tests on the Davis and Sacramento campuses are typically performed twice per year and some units perform their own internal tests to stay current on use of the system.
 UC Davis and UCDMC are part of a regional and statewide emergency management system, and are in compliance with state and federal standards for managing emergencies.
 See information available on the Safety Services website.
+The most recent test of WarnMe occurred on February 8, 2017, at 11:50 a.m., and was announced in advance to the community.